 - SleepyPod Carrier

-- Don’t let your dog to hang their head out of the car window.
-They could knock their head on something or tumble out of the window.
-It’s also a distraction for the driver and other road users.
+- Don’t let dogs stick their head out the window.
+They could knock their head on something, fall out of the window or distract other drivers.